 cytena, a University of Freiburg spin-off, received EUR 1.1 million of seed capital from HTGF and a private investor

-cytena GmbH, headquartered in Freiburg, has developed a device called cy-Clone to separate single cells.
+cytena GmbH, headquartered in Freiburg, has developed a device called single-cell printer to separate single cells.
 A consortium made up of a private investor and High-Tech Gründerfonds (HTGF), will provide EUR 1.1 million of seed capital. cytena GmbH will use this capital injection primarily to launch its product and to expand its marketing and distribution activities.

-The cy-Clone, cytena’s newest innovation, is a laboratory device that enables the gentle separation of cells.
+The single-cell printer, cytena’s newest innovation, is a laboratory device that enables the gentle separation of cells.
 In order to set up its marketing and distribution channels and to standardize its production processes, the company required start-up capital.
 “During our fundraising we greatly benefitted from the fact that since 2010 our laboratory units have helped a number of our partners to simplify their processes.
 In addition, cytena has already been generating revenue”, says Jonas Schöndube, founding member and managing director of cytena, adding, “This very convincingly proved that there is a real need for our technology.”

 “Currently, we are in particularly close contact with cell line development units in the pharmaceutical industry e. g. for biologicals and with researchers in the field of single-cell analyses.
 Obviously, efficiency and cell viability are key, but quite often these customers also need to fulfill the requirements set by regulatory bodies such as the FDA,” says André Gross, founding member and technical director of cytena.
 “Our competitors’ systems are complex and expensive, and cannot prove clonality or safeguard against cross-contamination.
 In addition, a substantial amount of training is required to operate them.
 Users wanting to avoid all of these complications and inconveniences should use our unique technology.”